 The Gold Tone CC-100R is another great banjo option that serves as a well-rounded option if you’re looking for the best banjo for beginners.
 Gold Tone is a very respected brand and the company did a great job on this banjo.

 The instrument has some excellent features and is well-made to offer both a good sound and easy playability.
-This banjo has some really nice hardware included on it including geared tuners, a tone ring, two coordinator rods, and an adjustable tailpiece.
+This banjo has some really nice hardware including geared tuners, a tone ring, two coordinator rods, and an adjustable tailpiece.

 Both beginners and advanced banjo players will likely find a lot to love in this banjo.
 The banjo offers a lot of value for its price, however, it should be noted that this banjo is among the most expensive on our list.

 However, if you’ve got the money to spend and really want to start out with the best, the Gold Tone CC-100 banjo is a great option for you.

 The Epiphone MB-100 is another great banjo for beginners that you should consider.
 Epiphone is a trusted brand that is well-known for its guitars but the brand’s banjos are also top-notch.

 This particular banjo features a lot of good features and great craftsmanship.
 The geared tuner on this banjo is particularly nice, and the mahogany body Remo banjo head both look great.